- Cheltenham Festival Day 1

 Supreme Novices' Hurdle Key Trends

-- Willie Mullins has trained four of the last 10 winners
+- Willie Mullins has trained three of the last 10 winners

-- Five favourites or joint-favourites have won the last 10 renewals of the Supreme
+- Only three favourites or joint-favourites have won the last 10 renewals of the Supreme

 - Horses aged six (6 wins) and five (3 wins) have dominated the Supreme in the last 10 years